 If you suspect your pet has ingested a toxic plant, you need to call your veterinarian or visit an emergency veterinarian immediately.

 Keep in mind that some animals can also have allergies to plants.
 When this happens you’ll notice a lot of sneezing and possible scratching.
-If you want to know what you should do when you notice your dog is sneezing, you can pop over to this website.

 For these reasons, it’s always a good idea to keep all plants out of your pet’s reach.